 When it comes time to redeem your rewards, you’ll receive about a penny per point in value.
 While you’ll have to redeem points for products from the Sony Rewards Catalog, that isn’t necessarily a bad thing for a gamer.
 Despite the vast redemption selection, your options are still relatively limited compared to the flexibility you would have with a straight cashback card.

-If you have a large purchase you want to finance, you could take advantage of the introductory 0% APR period that is valid until May, 2018.
+If you have a large purchase you want to finance, you could take advantage of the introductory 0% APR period that is valid through your 12/2018 billing period.
 However, the PlayStation card comes with high standard interest rates after that period.
 If you are not able to pay off that balance, you’ll be saddled with a lot of interest, and paying interest negates all the benefits of earning rewards.
 Don’t get the card if you plan to carry a balance after the initial 0% APR.